SLDGroup/NN_Mass/README.md

 ### NN_Mass vs. LDI
 - Calculate the LDI (mean singular value of Jacobians) of MLP with self-defined topology/architecture.
-Currently we only support on MNIST dataset.
+- Currenlty, our code only could calculate the LDI of MLP on MNIST dataset.
 - The usage is similar to train_mlp.py
     - python ldi.py  [arguments]